MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 # Face and age detection using online dataset, streamlit and tensorflow

 The file **face_age_detection.ipynb** code for face and age detection using online dataset, Streamlit, and TensorFlow, I would suggest incorporating an age detection model in addition to the existing face detection and verification functionality.
 You can use the Indico's "age-detection-1" model, which is available in their TensorFlow model library.

+# Cars classification and counting using online dataset, streamlit and tensorflow

+The following file **cars_class_counting.ipynb** contains code for cars classification and counting using an online dataset, Streamlit, and TensorFlow, I will provide an example of how to build a simple web app that allows users to upload a dataset, train a model for cars classification, and display the trained model's accuracy and confusion matrix using Streamlit and TensorFlow.